montali/vrije-ai/Evolutionary Computing/Video lectures/E - The origins.md

 The second important pillar of Darwinian evolution is **creating diversity** (reproduction), the physical and behavioural differences that affect your phenotype, partly determined by inheritance, partly by the development (nature vs. nurture).
 Some phenotypic traits will be passed on to the next generation, so next generations will have new, better combinations.

-_If you have variation, heredity and selection, you must have evolution_.
+_If you have variation, heritage and selection, you must have evolution_.

 We have combinations of traits that are better adapted, increasing the development chances (individuals are more prone to be fit).
 Variations occur through random changes, fueling diversity, having effect on the population. **An individual never evolves: it's the population that does so.**